TheOtherDavid/fb_marketplace_always_local/README.md

 However, Facebook makes it very difficult to adjust your default settings so that all searches default to "Local Pickup" as the delivery option.
 Every time you search for something new, you have to manually check that box.

 Until now!
+This extension will automatically redirect all Facebook Marketplace requests to add the "deliveryMethod=local_pick_up" query parameter, saving you the trouble of clicking the box EVERY SINGLE TIME YOU SEARCH FOR SOMETHING NEW.

 Installation